SreenidhiHayagreevan/Movie-Recomendation/README.md

-To start the application: Run 'npm run dev'
+To start the application: npm run dev